tristanwagner/linux-aliases/README.md

  could pipe that to grep to filter for example file extension

   ag lol -c | sort -r -t':' -k2 | grep '\.js'

+  how much file contains it ?

+   ag lol -c | wc -l